 The Space Page contains two effects: a Delay and a Reverb.
-Both can be used to create and control the space the brass ensemble is playing within.
+Both can be used to create and control a sense of acoustic space.

 ► If the Space Page is not already visible, you can access it by clicking on the SPACE button to the right of the interface.